dlevenson44/nextjs-14-tutorial/README.md

 - Faster Websites - Prerendered content can be cached.
 This ensures that users around the world can access your website's content more quickly and reliably.
 - Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
 - SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
 This can lead to improved search engine rankings.

+##### Dynamic Benefits
+- Real-Time Data - Dynamic rendering allows your application to display real-time or frequently updated data.
+This is ideal for applications where data changes often.
+- User-Specific Content - It's easier to serve user-specific content, such as personalized dashboards or user profiles, through dynamic rendering, as the data is updated based on user interaction.
+- Request Time Information - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL's search params.